DavSanchez/richenv/README.md

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

 This package exposes a type that captures a set of rules that modify an existing environment variable set, be it a provided list of key-value pairs (list of tuples) or the system's environment variable set.

-The rules are applied in order, and each rule can be either a prefix, a mapping or a value.
+Each rule can be either a prefix, a mapping or a value.
 Prefixes take environment variable names and prepend a prefix to them, replacing existing prefixes (i.e. fist removing old prefix, then adding the new one) if desired.
 Mappings replace the name of the environment variable with a different one, and values create the environment variable with the provided value.

 ## Getting started